-The Task Execution Service (Groovy class TaskExecutionService, a singleton) runs in the background and scans the ConSol CM database for tasks (database table cmas\task\descriptor) with the status INITIALIZED.
+The Task Execution Service (Groovy class TaskExecutionService, a singleton) runs in the background and scans the ConSol CM database for tasks (database table cmas_task_descriptor) with the status INITIALIZED.
 Like all ConSol CM services it is implicitly available as an object named taskExecutionService (see the following examples).
 When the start time of the task has been reached, the task is started.

-All parameters for the new task, e.g., the start date of the task, have to be set using the task descriptor (Groovy class TaskDescriptor).
+Parameters for the new task have to be set either in the task descriptor (Groovy class TaskDescriptor) or in the task execution specification (Groovy class ExecutionSpecification).
 The task descriptor will also provide information about the running task, like the task's progress.